lxbarth/FeedAPI2Feeds/README.txt

 - Parser Ical
   http://drupal.org/project/parser_ical (6.x dev version)

+Partially supported:

-Partially supported: Feed Element Mapper (1.x only!)
+- Feed Element Mapper:
+ - only 1.x
+ - only per-content-type mappings
+ - only for mapping sources and targets that are available in Feeds

 Not supported (known):